lynnpepin/arbitration-opt-out-templates/23andMe/README.md

 # Arbitration opt out template

-To opt out of Discord's arbitration clause in the United States, use this opt-out notice template below.
+To opt out of 23andMe's arbitration clause in the United States, use this opt-out notice template below.

 1. Fill out your username, email, and signature.